platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

    Then, at the end of your existing `.gitignore` file, add the content of Platform.sh’s template `.gitignore` file.
    This adds the `wordpress` subdirectory to the resulting `.gitignore` file.
-   This way, after Composer reinstalls WordPress, the `wordpress` subdirectory will be ignored in commits:
+   This way, after Composer reinstalls WordPress, the `wordpress` subdirectory is ignored in commits:

    ```bash
    $ curl https://raw.githubusercontent.com/platformsh/template-builder/master/templates/wordpress-composer/files/.gitignore >> .gitignore